Alarmod/MRI_MedicalAnalysis/Tutorial.md

 _pip3 install -U torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu_

+Warning:

-PyTorch 2.3.0 have bug that affects to Yolo 8 https://github.com/pytorch/pytorch/issues/121834
+- PyTorch 2.3.0 have [bug](https://github.com/pytorch/pytorch/issues/121834) that affects to Yolo 8.

+- CPU inference is broken in PyTorch 2.4.0 (see https://github.com/ultralytics/ultralytics/issues/15049).
+Use PyTorch 2.4.1 or an [older version](https://pytorch.org/get-started/previous-versions/), such as PyTorch 2.3.1.

 b) Ultralytics ==8.0.205 or (>8.1.5 and <8.2.43):